-Lake Logan is the perfect setting to realize the image of God in ourselves, our bodies, and our relationships at Healthy and Holy, a 24-hour retreat led by Mike Morrell (collaborating author, with Fr.
-Richard Rohr, on The Divine Dance: The Trinity and Your Transformation, David Bollt, and Dr. Gus Vickery.
+Lake Logan is the perfect setting to realize the image of God in ourselves, our bodies, and our relationships at Healthy and Holy, a 24-hour retreat led by Mike Morrell (co-founder of the Wild Goose Festival and collaborating author, with Fr.
+Richard Rohr, on The Divine Dance: The Trinity and Your Transformation), David Bollt, and Dr. Gus Vickery.

 While having the tools you need to be healthy might have been simple and straightforward a couple of generations ago, it’s not so simple in our modern world.
 Our processed foods, our screens and devices, our sedentary lifestyles, and our increased chronic stress levels associated with modern life all make it difficult for us to access the good health that’s within us.
 The journey starts with understanding just a little bit about how your body works and some of the major issues that have interfered with our health in recent years.